 The Global Precipitation Measurement - Microwave Imager (GPM-GMI) data was collected as a Level 3 product (Integrated Multi-satellite Retrievals for GPM [IMERG]) in HDF5 format from the Goddard Space Flight Center downloads portal.
 Data was downloaded at 0.1˚ spatial resolution.
-30 minute data was collected from March 6th, 2015 – June 15th, 2015.
+Thirty minute data was collected from March 6th, 2015 – June 15th, 2015.
 Precipitation measurements were collected as millimeters/hour (mm/hour).

 The Terra and Aqua - Moderate Resolution Imaging Spectroradiometer (MODIS) Land Surface Temperature (LST) data was acquired using the USGS Earth Explorer tool.
-Data was downloaded as both MOD11C2 and MYD11C2 products in HDF format at 0.05˚ spatial resolution at a monthly temporal resolution.
+Both MOD11C2 and MYD11C2 products were downloaded in HDF format at 0.05˚ spatial resolution at a monthly temporal resolution.
 Data sets were collected from March 2000 – June 2015.

 The Terra and Aqua (MODIS) Normalized Difference Vegetation Index (NDVI) was acquired using the USGS Earth Explorer tool.
 Data was downloaded as both MOD13A3 and MYD13A3 products in HDF format at 0.01˚ spatial resolution at a monthly temporal resolution.
 Data sets were collected from March 2000 – June 2015.